Solano County Superior Court: Hall of Justice

-Established in 1970, the Hall of Justice is located at 600 Union Avenue in Fairfield, California.
+The Hall of Justice was established in 1970, and is located at 600 Union Avenue in Fairfield, California.
 Its Neoclassical building (built in 1914) is the former site of Armijo High School.
 By 1976, a connecting wing was constructed to accommodate more courtrooms and county and court departments.
-The Family Law/Adoption/Probate Division, Family Law Facilitator, Criminal/Traffic Division, Juvenile Division, Solano County Law Library, eleven courtrooms that mainly hear family or probate law cases, and other departments are located in the Hall of Justice.
+The Family Law/Adoption/Probate Division, Family Law Facilitator, Criminal/Traffic Division, Juvenile Division, Solano County Law Library (an institution established in 1891 and lodged in the Fairfield courthouse that served as the epicenter), eleven courtrooms that mainly hear family or probate law cases, and other departments are located in the Hall of Justice.

 Law and Justice Center

 The Law and Justice Center is located at 530 Union Avenue in Fairfield, California.
 The building, constructed by Hellmuth, Obata & Kassabaum, was established in 1989.
 The Sheriff's Office and six courtrooms that mainly hear criminal cases are located in the Law and Justice Center.